 Dimensional weight doesn’t have to drag down your sales, even if your products are large or require extra packaging.
 When you work with an order fulfillment company or 3PL like Red Stag Fulfillment, our volume pricing discounts can save you (and your customers) on shipping.

 Order fulfillment companies ship a large number of packages with the major freight companies, so we can negotiate volume discounts and pass savings on to you.
-In addition to a lower rate per pound shipped, 3PLs also negotiate more favorable DIM factors that can further reduce your shipping costs.
+In addition to a lower rate per pound shipped, 3PL companies negotiate more favorable DIM factors that can further reduce shipping costs.

 With two ways to save on shipping, your order fulfillment company can take the weight off your shoulders when it comes to sending large or bulky items.